WATCH: We’ve finally got an official trailer for the adults-only Marilyn Monroe biopic

 A true Hollywood icon, Marilyn Monroe has left an immeasurable mark of society since her untimely — and highly speculated — death at the age of 36.
 An insatiably charismatic woman with a melancholic vulnerability that made the world lean in, the actress’ legacy transcends the ages.

 Since her passing in 1962, Monroe’s life — which managed to be both shrouded in mystery and incredibly well-documented — has remained at the forefront of the public consciousness.
-A woman whose story is tainted with tragedy, Blonde is the newest iteration to attempt to capture the enigma that was Marilyn Monroe.
+A woman whose story is tainted with tragedy, Blonde is the newest iteration attempting to capture the enigma that was Marilyn Monroe.

 A project that’s been in the pipeline since 2010, director Andrew Dominik will explore the journey of Norma Jeane Baker as she transformed into the exalted Marilyn Monroe.
 Speaking on how the Some Like It Hot star became an intrinsic part of Hollywood history, Dominik said, “For men, she is an object of sexual desire who is desperately in need of rescue.
 For women, she embodies all the injustices visited upon the feminine.